Baby Lemon Impossible Pies (Easy Mini Lemon Tart Recipe)

 Ingredients

-• Fresh lemon juice – For bright, real lemon tang.
-Bottled won’t do here.
+• Fresh lemon juice — bright, zesty flavor

-• Vanilla extract – Adds warmth and balance to the citrus.
+• Vanilla extract — rounds out the tartness

 Pro Tips for Success

-• Want a crisper crust?
-Sprinkle the muffin tin with a dusting of sugar before pouring in the batter.
+• Want crispier edges?
+Sprinkle the muffin tin with sugar before pouring in the batter.

 Flavor Variations

-• Meyer Lemon – Swap in Meyer lemons for a softer, floral flavor.
+• Meyer Lemon – Swap in Meyer lemon juice and zest for a softer, floral note.

-• Coconut Lemon – Add ¼ cup unsweetened shredded coconut to the batter.
+• Coconut Lemon – Stir in ¼ cup shredded coconut for tropical flair.

-• Lavender Lemon – Infuse the milk with culinary lavender before mixing.
+• Lavender Lemon – Infuse the milk with culinary lavender before blending.

-• Lime Twist – Use lime zest and juice for a tangier citrus profile.
+• Lime Twist – Use lime juice and zest for a tangy variation.

 Serving Suggestions

-• Serve chilled with a dollop of whipped cream and a sprig of mint.
+• Serve with a dollop of whipped cream or a sprinkle of powdered sugar.

-• Pair with berry compote or fresh raspberries for extra color and tang.
+• Add fresh berries or berry compote for color and tang.

 Make-Ahead & Storage